Primary

 Hold the kettlebell by the horns at your hip level.
 Push your hips back into the hinge while keeping the kettlebell close to your body.
 The movement is identical to dumbbell or barbell RDLs—only the implement changes.

-Want Kettlebell RDL in your program?
+See where Kettlebell RDL fits in your weekly plan

 Stand holding kettlebell by horns at hips.